USEPA/CMAQ/CCTM/docs/Release_Notes/Lightning_NOx.md

 ```

 ### 3. Lightning NOx Interpolated from the Convective Precipitation Rate ###
-As described above, this option is based on a regression relationship between multi-years’ WRF generated convective rainfall and observed NLDN lightning strike data.
+As described above, this option is based on a regression relationship between multi-years’ WRF generated convective rainfall and observed NLDN lightning flash data.
 Recommended for applications where NLDN data are not available to calculate lightning NOx emissions.
-The variable LOG_START defines the convective precipation rate (RC) at which to transition from a linear to log-linear relationship between precipitation and lightning flashes.

 Settings:
 ```
 setenv CTM_LTNG_NO Y
 setenv LTNGNO Inline
 setenv USE_NLDN N
-setenv LOG_START 2.0
+setenv LTNGPARMS_FILE [netCDF file of lightning parameters*]
 ```

 ### 4. Lightning NOx Derived from Hourly NLDN Flash Counts ###
-This option uses hourly flash counts to ensure that the seasonal lightning totals match observed lightning totals.

 Settings:
 ```